AbeerVaishnav13/Qimera-keyboard/README.md

         - If you think you're ready to solder the MCU now, **STOP!!**
         - Since the MCU footprint is made to be reversible, the actual row and column connections of the keyboard are connected to the line of vias on the inner side of the MCU and not where the actual MCU pins get soldered.
         - Therefore, to actually make the connections, there is a set of jumpers connected to each pin of the MCU (see the structures in the image below marked in RED.)
-        - These jumpers need to be connected on the **TOP side of the each PCB** with a dab of excess solder bridging the two metal parts in gold color.
+        - ALL OF these jumpers need to be connected on the **TOP side of each PCB** with a dab of excess solder bridging the two metal parts in gold color.
             - **WARNING!!:** This is the most CRUCIAL step and you need to BE CAREFUL while soldering the jumper as just a little accidental flick of the soldering iron or a bit of excess solder could lead to the solder overflowing into the MCU pin hole on the side, which would make things difficult while soldering the MCU socket later on.
             - **NOTE:** here the **TOP side** refers to the side of the PCB which is opposite to the side having the diodes, power switch and reset switch soldered.
         - After this tedious and important step, begin socketing the MCU by first soldering the socket in place, then placing the mill-max pins, and then placing the MCU on top and soldering it into the socket.